-The MA in Multilingualism, Linguistics and Education is an applied linguistics programme with an emphasis on diversity, both linguistic and cultural diversity, which also provides a solid understanding of the theoretical and practical issues that arise in multilingual and intercultural educational settings.
+The MA Multilingualism, Linguistics and Education is an applied linguistics programme with an emphasis on both linguistic and cultural diversity.
+It provides a solid understanding of key theoretical and practical issues in multilingual and intercultural educational settings.

-The MA in Multilingualism, Linguistics and Education will add value to your professional life, whether as a manager, teacher or researcher, or in other careers related to language and education.
+- Develop and add value to your professional life, whether you’re a manager, teacher, researcher, or in another profession related to language and education.